-- Fun: Life and working out is just more fun having a workout buddy by your side.
+- Fun: Life and working out is just more fun with a workout buddy by your side.

 Trust me; it is really fun to work out with your hubby.
 Kelly and I have a lot of fun when we head to the gym together.
 If you want to up the stakes with a little friendly competition, check out my Ulitmate Couples Challenge.
 It’s a fun way to track points and assign a winner weekly!
 It might be just the little extra motivation you need.

 Do you work out with your significant other?
 I have a couple of friends who cannot because they are too competitive with their spouses, and their workouts can become contentious.
 That only happens when Kelly and I try and play tennis together.
 It’s bad news, folks.

 If you cannot work out together at the gym together, try going for an evening walk together around your neighborhood after dinner or evening bike rides.
 You don’t need to define your couple’s workouts to a particular exercise.
 Be open to finding a way to be active together on a daily basis, whatever that looks like for you as a couple.